davesag/competing-services-example/README.md

 # competing-services-example

-A simple example of how to use the [`amqp-simple-pub-sub`](https://github.com/davesag/amqp-simple-pub-sub) library to implement competing micro-services.
+An example of how to use the [`amqp-simple-pub-sub`](https://github.com/davesag/amqp-simple-pub-sub) library to implement competing micro-services.

 ## See Also